Why Does Polyester Make Me Itch? The Finish, Not the Fiber

 Polyester also creates irritation through a non-chemical mechanism: its hydrophobic surface repels moisture rather than absorbing it.
 Where cotton has a moisture regain of 7–8.5% at standard conditions, polyester absorbs approximately 0.4%.

 Sweat that sits on the skin surface rather than being wicked into the fiber creates a warm, moist microenvironment that increases friction, promotes bacterial growth, and activates chemical residues — all of which intensify itching.
-This moisture-trapping effect also explains why polyester tends to develop odor more quickly than natural fibers.
+The same trapped-moisture and Micrococcus enrichment pattern documented in why polyester smells after wear compounds the irritation: bacterial metabolites and oxidized sebum sit against the skin alongside the chemical residues, and the two effects often co-present in the same garment.

 Why New Polyester Clothes Itch More Than Old Ones